If You’re Making Bread, You Should Know the Different Types of Yeasts

 Instant Yeast

-Just because it’s sold in a packet doesn’t make it any less alive than wild yeast.
+Just because it’s sold in a packet, that doesn’t make it any less alive than wild yeast.
 Instant yeast is granular in texture, but smaller in size than active-dry yeast.
 The good thing about this type of packet yeast is that it does not have to be proofed first.
-If a recipe calls for instant yeast you can simply add the yeast straight into the dry ingredients.
+If a recipe calls for instant yeast, you can simply add the yeast straight into the dry ingredients.

-It’s best to keep your packet in a cool place and if you’re not going to use the whole packet make sure to put it in the fridge right after.
+It’s best to keep your packet in a cool place.
+If you’re not going to use the whole packet, make sure to put it in the fridge right after.
 One thing to note is that instant yeast makes the dough rise quicker than active-dry yeast.
 Make sure to follow the expiration date – it is not advised to use yeast after the expiration date.

 Active Dry Yeast